NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ### Possible Values

-The [kernel documentation](https://docs.kernel.org/admin-guide/sysrq.html) gives you a neat list of values and what they allow.
+The [kernel documentation](https://docs.kernel.org/admin-guide/sysrq.html) gives you a neat list of values and what they allow:

 | Value | Bitmask | Description                                           |
 | ----- | ------- | ----------------------------------------------------- |